Brachial Plexus Surgery

 How are brachial plexus lesions diagnosed?

-Damage to the brachial pleuxs is diagnosed by taking the history of the complaint (telling Mr MacQuillan during your consultation what the problems are that you are currently experiencing with your arm), clinical examination and then specialist investigations as directed by the examination findings.
+Damage is diagnosed by taking the history of the complaint (telling Anthony during your consultation what the problems are you’re currently experiencing with your arm), clinical examination and then specialist investigations as directed by the examination findings.

 Is surgery always necessary?

-Depending on where the lesion to the brachial plexus is, the timing of the surgery (is it soon after the initial problem occurred or is it now many months down the line?) and the severity of the problem, the surgery can involve one or more incisions.
+Depending on where the lesion is, the timing of the surgery (is it soon after the initial problem occurred or is it now many months down the line?) and the severity of the problem, the surgery can involve one or more incisions.

 The initial incision is usually either at the base of the neck or just in front of the shoulder.
 Depending on what the problem is further incisions may be necessary.
-Mr MacQuillan will go through all the possibilities with you regarding potential incisions during your consultation.
+Anthony will go through all the possibilities with you regarding potential incisions during your consultation.

 Here is a brief video describing the incisions commonly used and the video will also take you through how the brachial plexus is exposed during surgery (if you are not keen on the sight of blood, however, don’t worry it is an animated video with no real blood in it).